itisbunmioke/terraform-beginner-bootcamp-2023/journal/week2.md

 ### Bundler

-Bundler is a package manager for Ruby.
-It is the primary way to isntall Ruby packages (known as gems) for Ruby.
+Bundler is a package manager for runy.
+It is the primary way to install ruby packages (known as gems) for ruby.

 #### Install Gems

-You need to create a Gemfile and define your gems in that file
+You need to create a Gemfile and define your gems in that file.

 ```rb
 source "https://rubygems.org"